RTX/CollecetDelugeSamples/README.md

 ## What it does :)
 *   go threw the SONGS folder
-*   create a new Song folder inside /SAMPLES/COLLECTED/ folder
+*   create a new Song folder for each inside /SAMPLES/COLLECTED/ folder
-*   copy all the samplesfor each song in to his folder inside /SAMPLES/COLLECTED/ for example /SAMPLES/COLLECTED/SONG000
+*   copy all the samples for each song in to the new song folder inside /SAMPLES/COLLECTED/ **  for example /SAMPLES/COLLECTED/SONG000
 *   create a new song file with the new samples path in the same folder
 *   create a Missing.txt file in the same folder that contains missing files if there are any